-Our main objective of this study was to understand compositional changes of surface seed banks and above-ground vegetation at discrete stages of recovery since grazing in two Salish Sea estuaries.
+Our main objective of this study was to understand propagule availability within surface seed banks and above-ground vegetation recovery at discrete stages since grazing removal in two Salish Sea estuaries.
 Traditional succession models would say the most competitive species will increasingly dominate the plant community as time since disturbance increases (Tilman, 1990).
 This would particularly be the case in a clonal ecosystem, where recovery is driven by species spreading clonally from adjacent undisturbed sites, in addition to potential recruitment from the seed bank.
 If succession is happening the way we expect:

 Compositional abundance of dominant tall, perennial graminoids in above ground vegetation at older disturbance sites will have greater similarity to undisturbed (reference) vegetation than recently disturbed sites.

-Alternatively, novel disturbance can lead to alternative succession pathways, where new species can achieve competitive dominance through seed or clonal recruitment, derailing the slow clonal encroachment of historically dominant species from neighboring sites.
+Alternatively, the novel disturbance and altered propagule availability can lead to alternative succession pathways, where new species can achieve competitive dominance through seed or clonal recruitment, derailing the slow clonal encroachment of historically dominant species from neighboring sites.
 If this is the case, we expect compositional abundance of competitively dominant species in the older disturbance sites will be significantly different from that of undisturbed sites.

-Because a longer post-grazing recovery period should facilitate greater seed bank richness, we expect compositional abundance of surface seed banks should closely resemble that of above-ground vegetation in recently disturbed sites and become more species-rich and dissimilar from above-ground vegetation with time since disturbance.
+Because a longer post-grazing recovery period should lead to above-ground competitive dominance by key species as well as facilitate greater seed bank richness, we expect compositional abundance of surface seed banks should closely resemble that of above-ground vegetation in recently disturbed sites and become more species-rich and dissimilar from above-ground vegetation with time since disturbance.

 Methods